reflection-emit/Cauldron/README.md

 ## Release Notes
 ### 1.0.3
 - Behaviour of As<> Extension changed.
-It will not use implicit and explicit operators if casting did not work.
+It will use implicit and explicit operators if casting did not work.
 - string Replace(string,char[],char) extension method added.
 - Examples added to the following methods
   - ExtensionsDirectoryServices.Impersonate